TheOdinProject/curriculum/foundations/html_css/inspecting-html-and-css/inspecting-html-and-css.md

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.

-- How do you select a specific element on your page with your browser’s developer tools?
+- <a class="knowledge-check-link" href="#inspecting-elements">How do you select a specific element on your page with your browser’s developer tools?</a>
-- What does a strikethrough in a CSS element mean in your browser’s developer tools?
+- <a class="knowledge-check-link" href="https://developer.chrome.com/docs/devtools/css/overrides/#overview">What does a strikethrough in a CSS element mean in your browser’s developer tools?</a>
-- How do you change CSS in real time on specific elements of a web page with your browser’s developer tools?
+- <a class="knowledge-check-link" href="https://developer.chrome.com/docs/devtools/css/">How do you change CSS in real time on specific elements of a web page with your browser’s developer tools?</a>